kundan81/Drupal-R/README.md

 # Drupal-R
-R Code used in drupal using apache
+R Code used in drupal REST API.

 ## Synopsis